Buffalo Newspaper Guild: Past and Present

 By the time the clock stopped ticking a few weeks later, more than 45 Guild members, many of them district managers, had walked out the door.
 Some by choice.
 Some involuntarily.

-Now more than 70 years have passed since that formative vote in the old Hotel Statler, and the Guild has more depth and more strength than ever before.
+Nearly nine decades have passed since that formative vote in the old Hotel Statler, and the Guild still stands strong.
 It has been a long and sometimes tough ride – but Heywood Broun and the reporters he once inspired in Buffalo can be proud of that journey.